angien/adventofcode/README.md

 https://adventofcode.com

-To run the scripts, use terminal:
+Unless otherwise specified in the corresponding year's README, to run the scripts, use terminal:

 ```
 kotlinc -script 1.kts